ptidejteam/tools4cities-citydata/Middleware/README.md

 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private_key.pem
 ```
 - Step 3: Once public and private keys are generated, you can delete the keypair.pem

-##To collaborate with CITYdata, you can use the Java IDE of your choice.
-The CITYdata development team members use either Eclipse 2024-06 (4.32.0) or IntelliJ IDEA 2024.3.4.1.

 ## How do I set it up?